Patriot Games (film): Critical response

-Roger Ebert called it "absorbing" while also commenting that Harrison Ford "once again demonstrates what a solid, convincing actor he is".
+Roger Ebert called it "absorbing" and commented that Harrison Ford "once again demonstrates what a solid, convincing actor he is".
 Chris Hicks of the Deseret News mentioned how director Noyce gave the film "flourish and tension" while star Harrison Ford injected "a commanding sense of decency and humanity to the role of CIA analyst Jack Ryan, making it his own."